eugenezadorin/multistorage/README.md

 All class methods applies only to keys with @StorageName prefix.

-But if there is no storage specified for current MultiStorage instance, it works like usual localStorage.
+But if there is no storage name specified for current MultiStorage instance, it works like usual localStorage.
 For example:

     let myStorage = new MultiStorage()
     myStorage.set('some_key', 'some_value') // equals to localStorage.setItem('some_key', 'some_value')